10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 8. Palacio de Bellas Artes

-True art lovers cannot visit Mexico City without stopping by the Palacio de Bellas Artes.
-This is the largest art museum in Mexico.
+True performing arts lovers cannot visit Mexico City without stopping by the Palacio de Bellas Artes, Mexico City’s premier cultural venue.

 9. Roma Neighborhood